laser069/E-commerce/README.md

 - Created address form frontend page
 - Created an state that will store input address
 - When we click on add address in profile it should navigate to this form page.

+## MileStone-22
+- Worked on Profilepage

+## Milestone-23
+- created an endpoint to get all address from the user